Our Approach

 - The place where businesses are supported to grow and prosper.
 Attractive places and spaces for companies, communities, and visitors.

-- Delivering a £331M capital investment programme which drives forward regeneration of our communities and creates the right conditions for sustainable economic growth and a wellbeing economy.
+- Delivering a £324 million capital investment programme which drives forward regeneration of our communities and creates the right conditions for sustainable economic growth and a wellbeing economy.

 - Championing a lifelong learning approach with clear career pathways and positive destinations where everyone has the opportunity to play their part in building a prosperous North Ayrshire.